 Dealing with cancer is hard enough without having to worry about the financial burden.
 The Co-Pay Assistance Program helps you pay your insurance premiums and meet co-pay obligations.
 We'll also help you find additional sources of financial help.
 For more information, see Co-Pay Assistance.

 Open communication is critical for coping with the feelings that arise during illness.
 Family Support Groups feature sessions led by local healthcare professionals where you can share your concerns, fears, problems and experiences in a comfortable and caring setting.
-For more information, call Shayna at (800) 568-1372.
+For a complete list of support groups, please click here.

 Our weekly two-hour online chats provide a friendly forum to share experiences and offer support for people living with non-Hodgkin lymphoma or chronic myeloid leukemia and for young adults (aged 18-39) living with blood cancer.
 Each chat is moderated by an oncology social worker.
 For more information, see Online Chats.